lucasgcaldas/game-system/Article.md

 * ### __Creating an Enemy__

-As enemy exteds Persona, it has all atributes and more your own atribute that is
+As enemy extends Persona, it has all attributes and more your own attribute that is
 ```java
 public class Enemy extends Persona {